shmsr/VictoriaMetrics/README.md

      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -pushmetrics.extraLabel array
+It overrides httpAuth.* settings -precisionBits int
+     The number of precision bits to store per each value.
+Lower precision bits improves data compression at the cost of precision loss (default 64)
+  -prevCacheRemovalPercent float
+     The previous cache is removed when the percent of requests it serves becomes lower than this value.
+Higher values reduce average memory usage at the cost of higher CPU usage (default 0.2)
+  -promscrape.azureSDCheckInterval duration
+     Interval for checking for changes in Azure.
+This works only if azure_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#azure_sd_configs for details (default 1m0s)
+  -promscrape.cluster.memberNum string
+     The number of number in the cluster of scrapers.
+It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
+Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name (default "0")
+  -promscrape.cluster.membersCount int
+     The number of members in a cluster of scrapers.
+Each member must have an unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
+Each member then scrapes roughly 1/N of all the targets.
+By default cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+  -promscrape.cluster.name string
+     Optional name of the cluster.
+If multiple vmagent clusters scrape the same targets, then each cluster must have unique name in order to properly de-duplicate samples received from these clusters.
+See https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2679
+  -promscrape.cluster.replicationFactor int
+     The number of members in the cluster, which scrape the same targets.
+If the replication factor is greater than 1, then the deduplication must be enabled at remote storage side.
+See https://docs.victoriametrics.com/#deduplication (default 1)
+  -promscrape.config string
+     Optional path to Prometheus config file with 'scrape_configs' section containing targets to scrape.
+The path can point to local file and to http url.
+See https://docs.victoriametrics.com/#how-to-scrape-prometheus-exporters-such-as-node-exporter for details
+  -promscrape.config.dryRun
+     Checks -promscrape.config file for errors and unsupported fields and then exits.
+Returns non-zero exit code on parsing errors and emits these errors to stderr.
+See also -promscrape.config.strictParse command-line flag.
+Pass -loggerLevel=ERROR if you don't need to see info messages in the output.
+  -promscrape.config.strictParse
+     Whether to deny unsupported fields in -promscrape.config .
+Set to false in order to silently skip unsupported fields (default true)
+  -promscrape.configCheckInterval duration
+     Interval for checking for changes in '-promscrape.config' file.
+By default the checking is disabled.
+Send SIGHUP signal in order to force config check for changes
+  -promscrape.consul.waitTime duration
+     Wait time used by Consul service discovery.
+Default value is used if not set -promscrape.consulSDCheckInterval duration
+     Interval for checking for changes in Consul.
+This works only if consul_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#consul_sd_configs for details (default 30s)
+  -promscrape.digitaloceanSDCheckInterval duration
+     Interval for checking for changes in digital ocean.
+This works only if digitalocean_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#digitalocean_sd_configs for details (default 1m0s)
+  -promscrape.disableCompression
+     Whether to disable sending 'Accept-Encoding: gzip' request headers to all the scrape targets.
+This may reduce CPU usage on scrape targets at the cost of higher network bandwidth utilization.
+It is possible to set 'disable_compression: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control
+  -promscrape.disableKeepAlive
+     Whether to disable HTTP keep-alive connections when scraping all the targets.
+This may be useful when targets has no support for HTTP keep-alive connection.
+It is possible to set 'disable_keepalive: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control.
+Note that disabling HTTP keep-alive may increase load on both vmagent and scrape targets
+  -promscrape.discovery.concurrency int
+     The maximum number of concurrent requests to Prometheus autodiscovery API (Consul, Kubernetes, etc.) (default 100) -promscrape.discovery.concurrentWaitTime duration
+     The maximum duration for waiting to perform API requests if more than -promscrape.discovery.concurrency requests are simultaneously performed (default 1m0s)
+  -promscrape.dnsSDCheckInterval duration
+     Interval for checking for changes in dns.
+This works only if dns_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#dns_sd_configs for details (default 30s)
+  -promscrape.dockerSDCheckInterval duration
+     Interval for checking for changes in docker.
+This works only if docker_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#docker_sd_configs for details (default 30s)
+  -promscrape.dockerswarmSDCheckInterval duration
+     Interval for checking for changes in dockerswarm.
+This works only if dockerswarm_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#dockerswarm_sd_configs for details (default 30s)
+  -promscrape.dropOriginalLabels
+     Whether to drop original labels for scrape targets at /targets and /api/v1/targets pages.
+This may be needed for reducing memory usage when original labels for big number of scrape targets occupy big amounts of memory.
+Note that this reduces debuggability for improper per-target relabeling configs
+  -promscrape.ec2SDCheckInterval duration
+     Interval for checking for changes in ec2.
+This works only if ec2_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#ec2_sd_configs for details (default 1m0s)
+  -promscrape.eurekaSDCheckInterval duration
+     Interval for checking for changes in eureka.
+This works only if eureka_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#eureka_sd_configs for details (default 30s)
+  -promscrape.fileSDCheckInterval duration
+     Interval for checking for changes in 'file_sd_config'.
+See https://docs.victoriametrics.com/sd_configs.html#file_sd_configs for details (default 1m0s)
+  -promscrape.gceSDCheckInterval duration
+     Interval for checking for changes in gce.
+This works only if gce_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#gce_sd_configs for details (default 1m0s)
+  -promscrape.httpSDCheckInterval duration
+     Interval for checking for changes in http endpoint service discovery.
+This works only if http_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#http_sd_configs for details (default 1m0s)
+  -promscrape.kubernetes.apiServerTimeout duration
+     How frequently to reload the full state from Kubernetes API server (default 30m0s) -promscrape.kubernetesSDCheckInterval duration
+     Interval for checking for changes in Kubernetes API server.
+This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#kubernetes_sd_configs for details (default 30s)
+  -promscrape.maxDroppedTargets int
+     The maximum number of droppedTargets to show at /api/v1/targets page.
+Increase this value if your setup drops more scrape targets during relabeling and you need investigating labels for all the dropped targets.
+Note that the increased number of tracked dropped targets may result in increased memory usage (default 1000)
+  -promscrape.maxResponseHeadersSize size
+     The maximum size of http response headers from Prometheus scrape targets Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 4096) -promscrape.maxScrapeSize size
+     The maximum size of scrape response in bytes to process from Prometheus targets.
+Bigger responses are rejected Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 16777216) -promscrape.minResponseSizeForStreamParse size
+     The minimum target response size for automatic switching to stream parsing mode, which can reduce memory usage.
+See https://docs.victoriametrics.com/vmagent.html#stream-parsing-mode
+     Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 1000000) -promscrape.noStaleMarkers
+     Whether to disable sending Prometheus stale markers for metrics when scrape target disappears.
+This option may reduce memory usage if stale markers aren't needed for your setup.
+This option also disables populating the scrape_series_added metric.
+See https://prometheus.io/docs/concepts/jobs_instances/#automatically-generated-labels-and-time-series
+  -promscrape.openstackSDCheckInterval duration
+     Interval for checking for changes in openstack API server.
+This works only if openstack_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#openstack_sd_configs for details (default 30s)
+  -promscrape.seriesLimitPerTarget int
+     Optional limit on the number of unique time series a single scrape target can expose.
+See https://docs.victoriametrics.com/vmagent.html#cardinality-limiter for more info
+  -promscrape.streamParse
+     Whether to enable stream parsing for metrics obtained from scrape targets.
+This may be useful for reducing memory usage when millions of metrics are exposed per each scrape target.
+It is posible to set 'stream_parse: true' individually per each 'scrape_config' section in '-promscrape.config' for fine grained control
+  -promscrape.suppressDuplicateScrapeTargetErrors
+     Whether to suppress 'duplicate scrape target' errors; see https://docs.victoriametrics.com/vmagent.html#troubleshooting for details
+  -promscrape.suppressScrapeErrors
+     Whether to suppress scrape errors logging.
+The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed.
+See also -promscrape.suppressScrapeErrorsDelay
+  -promscrape.suppressScrapeErrorsDelay duration
+     The delay for suppressing repeated scrape errors logging per each scrape targets.
+This may be used for reducing the number of log lines related to scrape errors.
+See also -promscrape.suppressScrapeErrors
+  -promscrape.yandexcloudSDCheckInterval duration
+     Interval for checking for changes in Yandex Cloud API.
+This works only if yandexcloud_sd_configs is configured in '-promscrape.config' file.
+See https://docs.victoriametrics.com/sd_configs.html#yandexcloud_sd_configs for details (default 30s)
+  -pushmetrics.extraLabel array
      Optional labels to add to metrics pushed to -pushmetrics.url .
 For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
      Supports an array of values separated by comma or specified via multiple flags.